swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

   }
 %  end # !mutable

+%  if not mutable:
+  /// Creates a raw buffer over the same memory as the given raw buffer slice.
+  ///
+  /// The new raw buffer will represent the same region of memory as the slice,
+  /// but it's indices will be rebased to zero.
+Given:
+  ///
+  ///   let slice = buffer[n..<m]
+  ///   let rebased = UnsafeRawBufferPointer(rebasing: slice)
+  ///
+  /// One may assume `rebased.startIndex == 0` and `rebased[0] == slice[n]`.
+  ///
+  /// - Parameter slice: the raw buffer slice to rebase.
+  @_inlineable
+  public init(rebasing slice: RandomAccessSlice<UnsafeRawBufferPointer>) {
+    self.init(start: slice.base.baseAddress! + slice.startIndex,
+      count: slice.count)
+  }
+%  end # !mutable

+  /// Creates a raw buffer over the same memory as the given raw buffer slice.
+  ///
+  /// The new raw buffer will represent the same region of memory as the slice,
+  /// but it's indices will be rebased to zero.
+Given:
+  ///
+  ///   let slice = buffer[n..<m]
+  ///   let rebased = UnsafeRawBufferPointer(rebasing: slice)
+  ///
+  /// One may assume `rebased.startIndex == 0` and `rebased[0] == slice[n]`.
+  ///
+  /// - Parameter slice: the raw buffer slice to rebase.
+  @_inlineable
+  public init(
+    rebasing slice: MutableRandomAccessSlice<UnsafeMutableRawBufferPointer>
+  ) {
+    self.init(start: slice.base.baseAddress! + slice.startIndex,
+      count: slice.count)
+  }

   /// Always zero, which is the index of the first byte in a
   /// non-empty buffer.
   public var startIndex: Int {